ipdemon/devops-test/README.md

 Your task is to advise the deployment scenario, propose tools, create all necessary configurations and execute the application migration (assuming there should be no downtime).

+### Coding
+Add application functionality from list below:
+- new endpoint
+  - accepting POST type requests
+  - accepting JSON payload
+  - able to add new rows into the database with fields from the payload

-### Requirements:
+### Infrastructure specific requirements:
 - Deployment of the Infrastructure and application should be automated and described as a code.
-Choose cloud provider and technology on you own;
+Use Azure DevOps service.
-- Application should be containerized;
+- Application should be run in Azure App Services;
-- Autoscaling for application should be considered;
+- Application should be presented as a docker image;
 - There should be no self-managed servers used in the solution;
 - Access to the application should be restricted: only whitelisted IP addresses/networks should be allowed to access the API;